opentensor/miners/openminers/text_to_text/huggingface/koala/README.md

   -h, --help            show this help message and exit --neoxt.model_name NEOXT.MODEL_NAME
-                        Name/path of model to load of model to load --vicuna.device VICUNA.DEVICE
+                        Name/path of model to load of model to load --koala.device KOALA.DEVICE
-                        Device to load model --vicuna.max_new_tokens VICUNA.MAX_NEW_TOKENS
+                        Device to load model --koala.max_new_tokens KOALA.MAX_NEW_TOKENS
                         Max tokens for model output.
-  --vicuna.temperature VICUNA.TEMPERATURE
+  --koala.temperature KOALA.TEMPERATURE
-                        Sampling temperature of model --vicuna.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
+                        Sampling temperature of model --koala.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
   --netuid NETUID       Subnet netuid
-  --miner.name NEURON.NAME
+  --neuron.name NEURON.NAME
                         Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name
-  --miner.blocks_per_epoch NEURON.BLOCKS_PER_EPOCH
+  --neuron.blocks_per_epoch NEURON.BLOCKS_PER_EPOCH
-                        Blocks until the miner sets weights on chain --miner.no_set_weights
+                        Blocks until the miner sets weights on chain --neuron.no_set_weights
                         If True, the model does not set weights.
-  --miner.max_batch_size NEURON.MAX_BATCH_SIZE
+  --neuron.max_batch_size NEURON.MAX_BATCH_SIZE
                         The maximum batch size for forward requests.
-  --miner.max_sequence_len NEURON.MAX_SEQUENCE_LEN
+  --neuron.max_sequence_len NEURON.MAX_SEQUENCE_LEN
                         The maximum sequence length for forward requests.
-  --miner.blacklist.hotkeys [NEURON.BLACKLIST.HOTKEYS ...]
+  --neuron.blacklist.hotkeys [NEURON.BLACKLIST.HOTKEYS ...]
-                        To blacklist certain hotkeys --miner.blacklist.allow_non_registered
+                        To blacklist certain hotkeys --neuron.blacklist.allow_non_registered
                         If True, the miner will allow non-registered hotkeys to mine.
-  --miner.blacklist.default_stake NEURON.BLACKLIST.DEFAULT_STAKE
+  --neuron.blacklist.default_stake NEURON.BLACKLIST.DEFAULT_STAKE
                         Set default stake for miners.
-  --miner.default_priority NEURON.DEFAULT_PRIORITY
+  --neuron.default_priority NEURON.DEFAULT_PRIORITY
                         Set default priority for miners.
   --wallet.name WALLET.NAME
                         The name of the wallet to unlock for running bittensor (name mock is reserved for mocking this wallet)